Mandrab/FOOL-Compiler/README.md

 # FOOL Project

 This project started with the aim of better understand how programming languages and compilers work.
+It has been made after following the *Languages, Compilers and Computational Models* course at UniBo.

 ## A Functional and Object Oriented Language